aws-samples/amazon-eks-security-immersion-day/content/10-regulatory-compliance/cis-bottlerocket-eks/create-eks-br-mng/index.en.md

 ```bash
 eksctl create nodegroup -f br-mng.yaml
 ```
-It will take couple of minutes to create the EKS managed nodegroup.
+It will take couple of minutes to create the Amazon EKS managed nodegroup.

 ::::expand{header="Check Output"}
 ```bash